terraform-provider-openstack/terraform-provider-openstack/docs/resources/fw_group_v2.md

 * `description` - (Optional) A description for the firewall group.
 Changing this updates the `description` of an existing firewall group.

-* `tenant_id` - (Optional) - This argument conflict and interchangeable with
+* `tenant_id` - (Optional) - This argument conflicts and is interchangeable with
     `project_id`.
 The owner of the firewall group.
 Required if admin wants to create a firewall group for another tenant.
 Changing this creates a new firewall group.

-* `project_id` - (Optional) - This argument conflict and interchangeable with
+* `project_id` - (Optional) - This argument conflicts and  is interchangeable
-    `tenant_id`.
+    with `tenant_id`.
 The owner of the firewall group.
 Required if admin wants to create a firewall group for another project.
 Changing this creates a new firewall group.

 * `ingress_firewall_policy_id` - (Optional) The ingress firewall policy resource